INSIGHTS IN ACTION

 Why Churn Matters for Every SaaS Business

 Churn isn’t just another SaaS metric.
-In fact, it’s one of the most important when it comes to valuation, as it has a direct impact on your ARR growth rate and customer lifetime value (LTV).
+In fact, it’s one of the most important SaaS metrics when it comes to valuation, as it has a direct impact on your ARR growth rate and customer lifetime value (LTV).

 Annual Recurring Revenue (ARR) growth rate represents the change in annual recurring revenue over a given period.
 For SaaS companies, it is one of the key measures of year-over-year growth and is often the primary driver of valuation.